vincentying15/devise_code_authenticatable/README.md

 ```bash
 rails generate devise_code_authenticatable:views
 ```

-### Login by password
-The existing <tt>Devise::SessionsController</tt> would be override, so you can not login by your password

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).